Average Electricity Bill in Georgia

 |---|---|---|

-These usage pages are the canonical route family for fixed-kWh consumer electricity searches.
-The bill page uses them as supporting examples rather than duplicating the same intent under another URL.
+These usage pages handle fixed monthly kWh searches like "how much does 1,000 kWh cost?"
+The bill page links to them as supporting examples instead of duplicating the same math under another URL.

 What usually moves a household bill?